Can DSS improve strategic planning?

 by Dan Power

-YES.
-For the past 30 years, my research has investigated business planning and decision-making processes and the use of information technologies to support and enhance those processes.
-My teaching interests have also been divided between courses in Decision Support Systems (DSS) and Business Strategy and Planning.
-In the early years, the overlap between my 2 interest areas was small, but I perceived, hoped, expected that information technologies could and would have an increasing impact on strategic planning and strategic decision making.
-Call it technology optimism or a technology imperative, but today "best practice" in strategic planning is making greater use of DSS and information technology.
-The presumption is that DSS can improve strategic planning.
+During the past 35 years, my research has investigated business planning and decision-making processes and the use of information technologies to support and enhance those processes.
+In the early years, the overlap between planning and information technology was small, but many expected that information technologies could and would have an increasing impact on strategic planning and strategic decision making.
+Call it technology optimism or a technology imperative, but today "best practice" in strategic planning is making greater use of decision support and information technology.
+Computerized decision support can improve strategic planning, strategic control and strategic decision making.

 Basically Minztberg (1994) was concerned that a bureaucratic, analytical planning process deceived managers into thinking that they were planning strategically and hence improving future organizational performance, when that was not the case.
-While I agree with some of Minztberg's concerns, he is generally confrontational and simplistic in his critique.
+While some of Minztberg's concerns are valid, he generally overstated the problem and was confrontational and simplistic in his critique rather than constructive.
 Planning must involve both analysis, critical thinking and formal processes.
-Renaming or reconceptualizing strategic planning won't improve poor processes.
-Mintzberg raises a valid concern, but he fails to offer any real solutions.
-Formal planning processes with computerized support can reinforce and enhance planning in organizations, but poorly designed processes and DSS can be and usually are detrimental to effective planning.
+Reconceptualizing strategic planning won't improve poor processes.
+Mintzberg raised a valid concern, but he failed to offer any real solutions.
+Formal planning processes with computerized support can reinforce and enhance planning in organizations, but poorly designed processes can be and usually are detrimental to effective planning.

 Fortuitously, Kaplan and Norton (1996) injected new life into strategic planning with their balanced scorecard approach.
 According to balancedscorecard.org, "The balanced scorecard is a management system (not only a measurement system) that enables organizations to clarify their vision and strategy and translate them into action.
 It provides feedback around both the internal business processes and external outcomes in order to continuously improve strategic performance and results."
 This perspective led to developing computerized tools to supporting the balanced scorecard approach.
 Strategic management and planning were in vogue again.

 According to Steiner, strategic planning involves anticipating the future environment, but decisions or plans are made in the present.
-The following are nine characteristics of strategic planning based on Steiner's (1969) views with my assessment of how DSS can help:
+The following are nine characteristics of exemplary strategic planning processes based on Steiner's (1969) views with an assessment of how analytics and computerized decision support can help:

 1. Strategic planning is both continuous and irregular in response to non-routine stimuli.